sblauth/cashocs/docs/source/demos/optimal_control/doc_scalar_control_tracking.rst

     In case ``J`` is not defined as ``Constant(0)*dx`` but, e.g., like in :ref:`demo_poisson`, the terms will be added on top of each other.

-To define the desired tracking type functional, note that CASHOCS implements the functional for the following kind of cost functionals
+To define the desired tracking type functional, note that cashocs implements the functional for the following kind of cost functionals

 .. math::